Here are the top Institutional holders of GoPro Inc. (GPRO) shares

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 11.01 million shares valued at $91.19 million.
 The investor’s holdings represent 8.98% of the GPRO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Prentice Capital Management, LP with 10.11 million shares valued at $83.72 million to account for 8.24% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 8.57 million shares representing 6.99% and valued at over $70.94 million, while Shaw D.E. & Co., Inc. holds 4.34% of the shares totaling 5.32 million with a market value of $44.05 million.

-GoPro Inc. (NASDAQ: GPRO) is 47.95% higher on its value in year-to-date trading and has touched a low of $2.00 and a high of $11.19 in the current 52-week trading range.
+GoPro Inc. (NASDAQ: GPRO) is 61.47% higher on its value in year-to-date trading and has touched a low of $2.20 and a high of $13.68 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The GPRO stock was last observed hovering at around $10.75 in the last trading session, with the day’s gains setting it 1.5% off its average median price target of $10.00 for the next 12 months.
-It is also -2.08% off the consensus price target high of $12.00 offered by 6 analysts, but current levels are -104.17% lower than the price target low of $6.00 for the same period.
+The GPRO stock was last observed hovering at around $13.54 in the last trading session, with the day’s loss setting it -0.17% off its average median price target of $10.00 for the next 12 months.
+It is also -11.42% off the consensus price target high of $12.00 offered by 6 analysts, but current levels are -122.83% lower than the price target low of $6.00 for the same period.

 GoPro Inc. (GPRO) Analyst Forecasts